fribyte-code/friBot/README.md

-# DugnadsBOT
+# friBot

-This repository contians the source code for the dugnadsBOT on Mattermost.
+This repository contians the source code for the friBot on Mattermost.

 ## Getting started